TanBinh93/tanbinhphan.github.io/_pages/projects.md

 SfM is a widely employed technique that is able to reconstruct a great variety of scenes using only images acquired from different viewpoints.
 However, applying this technique to endoscopic images in general is difficult, and in gastroscopic images it is a big challenge.
 This is mainly due to the challenging lighting conditions, specular reflections, and low-texture characteristics of endoscopic images.
-To make the SfM technique applicable to endoscopic data, we proposed to integrate an Optical Flow method into the SfM framework, which effectively addresses the problem of textureless image regions.
+To make the SfM technique applicable to endoscopic data, **we proposed to integrate an Optical Flow method into the SfM framework**, which effectively addresses the problem of textureless image regions.

 A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> **SfM** -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.
 Several scientific papers were published in this project, you can find them in the links below.